ridgehkr/useful-docs/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can edit all pages within `src/pages/`.
+You can edit all page content within `src/pages/`.
 The development site will auto-updates when you save changes.

 ## Notes